heyrict/clinical-medicine-notes/Statistics/main.md

     - 2x2 tables
         - Sample size
             - all individual expected counts &gt; 10
-            - (controversial) applying Yates' Correlation if any expected counts in [5, 10)
+            - (controversial) applying Yates' Correlation if any expected counts in 5 ≤ x &lt; 10
             - use Fisher exact test if any expected counts &lt; 5
         - Independence: each observation is independent of all the others
     - *The latest advice for 2x2 tables*